mohzy83/NppMarkdownPanel/README.md

 # NppMarkdownPanel
 Plugin to preview Markdown files in Notepad++

-- Using CommonMark.NET to render markdown files
+- Using CommonMark.NET to convert markdown files to html
 - preview is achived with embedded IE11